fd-rey/TFG/README.md

 `kubectl create -f kubernetes/persistentVolumeClaim.yaml`

-Create CronJob, it will execute the simulation each minute, and write log files into the cluster node, at /mnt/data `kubectl create -f monitorCronJobPersistent.yaml`
+Create CronJob, it will execute the simulation each minute, and write log files into the pod's /tmp which points to the node cluster /data/experiment folder, which points to our local folder /results
+`kubectl create -f monitorCronJobPersistent.yaml`

-Wait the desired minutes and in the first terminal check the files
+Wait the desired minutes, more minutes, more data.

 Delete the CronJob to stop the simulation executions `kubectl delete cronjob monitor`